 Scott has been called upon twice to assist the White House.
 In 1995, he was asked to perform advance communications in Hawai`i for President William J. Clinton to prepare for his official visit to commemorate the 50th Anniversary of the end of World War II; “VJ Day.”
 Details HERE.

-In August of 2014, Scott was contacted on behalf of the Obama Whitehouse by the Pew Charitable Trusts’ Global Ocean Legacy project.
+In August of 2014, Scott was contacted on behalf of the Obama Whitehouse by the Pew Charitable Trusts’ Ocean Legacy Project.
 The goal was to conduct a public education campaign to help the President gain the political and public support needed to expand the protected waters surrounding three of the five U.S. Pacific National Marine Monuments.
 Scott notes, “While I felt honored to be involved, the fact that we had only three weeks to pull this off kept me awake nights.”
 More HERE